 Sammie Coates PIT 42.7% owned

-The ownership percentage is a little high for the sleeper label, but Coates is likely on the bench in many leagues.
+The ownership percentage is a little high for the wide receiver sleepers label, but Coates is likely on the bench in many leagues.
 It has been a difficult few weeks for Coates, but as long as Big Ben plays that should change.
 The big play ability is too much to ignore when it comes to Coates.
 Roethlisberger has routinely put him in a position to succeed and that should happen again in week 9.

 Kenny Stills MIA 18.1% owned